lowepowerlab/protocols/git_and_github.md

 * Edit a Markdown or other file (.md are markdown files)
 * Save the Changes locally
 * To commit to your git account, Open `Source Control` Menu (left).
 Add an informative description of the changes to the "Message", such as "*Fixed typos*", "*Improved clarity*", "*wrote protocol XXX*".
 Then `commit` by clicking the checkmark.
 Verify your changes have registered on the [`master`](https://.github.com/lowepowerlab/protocols)
+* Currently...
+Tiffany's computer is configured such that commiting in VS Code doesn't push to the master.
+Tiffany uses the GitHub Desktop program to push & pull commits from the master.